dars009/JDBC/README.md

 ```bash
 INSERT INTO products VALUES (1001, 'PEN', 'Pen Red', 5000, 1.23);
 ```
-• Insert multiple rows in one command
+• Insert multiple rows in one command <br>
 • Inserting NULL to the auto_increment column results in max_value + 1
 ```bash
 INSERT INTO products VALUES (NULL, 'PEN', 'Pen Blue', 8000, 1.25),(NULL, 'PEN', 'Pen Black', 2000, 1.25);
 ```
-• Insert value to selected columns
+• Insert value to selected columns <br>
 • Missing value for the auto_increment column also results in max_value + 1
 ```bash
 INSERT INTO products (productCode, name, quantity, price)